infinitescroll/quasar/README.md

   return await response.json()
 }

-// quasar optimistically pins your dag, then returns a hash for you to pass to a storage contract
+// Quasar optimistically pins your dag then returns a hash for you to pass to a storage contract.
-// if the storage contract is registered with quasar, the pin is confirmed
+// If the storage contract is registered with quasar, the pin is confirmed.
-// if the pin is never confirmed, quasar removes it after a week async function dagPut(dag) {
+// If the pin is never confirmed, quasar removes it after days defined in TTL envirionment variable. async function dagPut(dag) {
   const response = await fetch(`${quasarUrl}/api/v0/dag/put`, {
     method: 'POST',